menu

 Occupations and Workforce

-When you are in Mineral, you'll notice that it is more blue-collar than most other communities in America.
-56.25% of Mineral’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mineral is a blue-collar town, with 56.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mineral is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Mineral who work in computer science and math (27.08%), sales jobs (16.67%), and office and administrative support (0.00%).

 Also of interest is that Mineral has more people living here who work in computers and math than 95% of the places in the US.